-Manually rewind paper onto the roll.
-6.
+6. Manually rewind paper onto the roll.

-If the leading edge of the paper is ragged, trim it carefully with scissors.
-7.
+7. If the leading edge of the paper is ragged, trim it carefully with scissors.

-Remove the paper left in the printer.
+8. Remove the paper left in the printer.

-Make sure you have removed every fragment of paper.
+9. Make sure you have removed every fragment of paper.

-10. Close the window and the roll cover.
+10. Lower the scanner and close the roll cover.

 - 11. Restart the printer by holding down the power button for a few seconds, or by turning the power switch at the rear off and then on. - 12.
-Reload the roll, or load a new sheet see Paper handling on page 44.

-NOTE: If you find that there is still some paper causing an obstruction within the printer, restart the procedure and carefully remove all pieces of paper.
+Reload the roll, or load a new sheet see Paper handling on page 51. - NOTE: If you find that there is still some paper causing an obstruction within the printer, restart the procedure and carefully remove all pieces of paper.